beverly-hills-money-gangster/Daikombat-server/README.md

 - `GAME_SERVER_PORT` TCP server port at which client connections are going to be accepted.
 For simplicity, voice chat port is `GAME_SERVER_PORT`+1.
 Default - `7777`.
+- `GAME_SERVER_BLACKLISTED_WORDS` Blacklisted words.
+Affects chat messages and player names.
+Words should be separated by a comma (`,`) symbol.
+Case-insensitive.
+Example: `ABC,XYZ,QWE`.
+Not set by default.
 - `GAME_SERVER_GAMES_TO_CREATE` Games to create.
 Default - `10`.
 - `GAME_SERVER_MAX_PLAYERS_PER_GAME` Maximum number of players to join a game.
 Default - `25`.
 Total number of players on the server is `GAME_SERVER_GAMES_TO_CREATE*GAME_SERVER_MAX_PLAYERS_PER_GAME`.